NCSU-High-Powered-Rocketry-Club/Graphite-Flight-Data-Logger/README.md

 Flight logs are stored on an internal micro SD card and can be accessed via the wifi interface (or by removing the SD card).

-This project was started in 2023 for the "Pencil Pusher" Mach 1+ Vehicle.
-[High Powered Rocketry Club](https://ncsurocketry.org/), WolfWorks Team, North Carolina State University
+This project was started in 2023 for the "Pencil Pusher" Mach 1+ Vehicle, [High Powered Rocketry Club](https://ncsurocketry.org/), WolfWorks Team, North Carolina State University
 # Getting Started